Norman Foster (director): Personal life

 In 1928, Foster secretly married Claudette Colbert in London.
 Concerned about the reaction of Colbert's mother to their union, they continued to keep their marriage a secret from her, even to the point of living apart.

-Nevertheless, in 1935 they divorced, and Foster in October that same year married actress Sally Blane, an older sister of actress Loretta Young.
-They had their first child, Gretchen (Loretta Young's birth name), who was born in June 1936.
-They also had a son, Robert.
+In 1935, they divorced, and Foster in October that same year married actress Sally Blane, sister of actress Loretta Young.
+They had two children: Gretchen (named for Loretta Young, whose birth name was Gretchen) and Robert.

-Death

-Norman Foster died on July 7, 1976 in Santa Monica, California.
-He was 72.
-He was buried in Holy Cross Cemetery, Culver City, California, beside his beloved wife Sally Blane, who died in 1997.